clintjb/clintjb-github.io/_posts/2018/2018-04-06-weave-post.md

 Weave was a web app where people shared truly special moments.
 Our thoughts were that the vast majority of content shared on social media is largely only "noise" - as there is no barrier to entry people largely flood their feeds with uneventful content.
 Originally after seeing [love locks](https://en.wikipedia.org/wiki/Love_lock) on a bridge here in Hamburg, It struck me that what's enjoyable here is not necessarily the individual messages on each lock, but instead how all these special moments interacted together to create something bigger.
 It was with this in mind that the idea for Weave was born.

 Users paid a small price to add a thread (post) to Weave.
 Firstly the idea was this would address our business model, and secondly also ensure higher level content was posted while giving an element of value/exclusivity if someone posted something.
 Your “thread” was a post which is colored based on its emotional quality and contained a unique message, title, icon and uploaded image which empowered users to share meaningful moments and messages with the whole world.
-An algorithm was behind the service connecting other peoples threads that shared underlying similarities.
+An algorithm was behind the interface detecting correlations and connecting peoples threads that shared underlying similarities.

 <figure>
 	<img src="/images/posts/2018/weave-2.jpg">